nxthxndev/NAVERA/README.md

 The Morse folder plays a Morse code sound in the background, which says "HACKED BY NAVERA" over and over again.

 I created this script to show you that Python is not a skid-proof language, and that if used properly, it could be much more powerful than viruses in C# or C++.

+# READ THAT 🚫

+This script is for educational purposes, please do not reuse it for illegal things, I am in no way responsible for the reuse of this script, and this is strictly forbidden.
+This script is only fiction and is in no way illegal, none of this is real, and nothing actually attacks the PC.